andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 \n
 ```

-In order to execute the web server you created so far, type the following command in a shell window:
+In order to execute the web server we created so far, let's type the following command in a shell window:

 ```shell
 node server.js